-1.12 Who is sponsoring the project?
+1.11 Who is sponsoring the project?

-NHS Greater Glasgow and Clyde is the sponsor for this study based in the United Kingdom.
+NHS (National Health Service) Greater Glasgow and Clyde is the sponsor for this study based in the United Kingdom.
 We will be using information from you and your medical records in order to undertake this study and will act as the data controller for this study.
 This means that we are responsible for looking after your information and using it properly.
 NHS Greater Glasgow and Clyde will keep identifiable information about you for 5 years after the study has finished.

-1.13 What if something goes wrong?
+1.12 What if something goes wrong?

-If you have a concern about any aspect of this study, you should ask to speak to your local TYPHOON study site contact (details below).
+If you have any concerns about any aspect of this study, you should ask to speak to your local TYPHOON study site contact (details below).
 If you would like to complain formally, you can do this by contacting the TYPHOON study team at typhoonstudy@entintegrate.co.uk.

 We do not anticipate that anything will go wrong.
-If you are harmed due to someone’s negligence, or your participation in the study you may have grounds for legal action for compensation against the sponsor (Greater Glasgow and Clyde Health Board/University of Glasgow) and/or the University of Glasgow, but you may have to pay your legal costs.
+If you are harmed due to someone’s negligence, or your participation in the study you may have grounds for legal action for compensation against the sponsor (Greater Glasgow and Clyde Health Board), but you may have to pay your legal costs.

 The normal National Health Service complaints mechanisms are available if you wish to complain or have any concerns (Tel: 0141 201 4500, Email: complaints@ggc.scot.nhs.uk).